Ten Thousand Ripples: Current project

 By spring 2013, 100 Buddha heads had been produced and installed across ten neighborhoods, including Albany Park, Pilsen, Rogers Park, South Chicago, Uptown, North Lawndale, Little Village, Auburn Gresham, Back of the Yards and Evanston.
-The placement focused on neighborhoods with higher rates of crime and violence to encourage reflection and dialogue on social concerns.
+According to project documentation, the placement focused on neighborhoods with higher rates of crime and violence to encourage reflection and dialogue on social concerns.
 Community responses included parades, bike tours, school programs, peace processions, and the creation of Peace Parks.

-In late summer 2013, five sculptures from each community were displayed at the Loyola University Museum of Art from July 20 to November 3, highlighting community engagement and art projects associated with TTR.
-Remaining sculptures in each neighborhood continue to support discussions on peace and non-violence, and project-inspired works have been created in art, dance, literature, film, and photography.
+In late summer 2013, five sculptures from each community were displayed at the Loyola University Museum of Art from July 20 to November 3, intended to highlight community engagement and art projects associated with TTR.
+Remaining sculptures in each neighborhood are expected to support discussions on peace and non-violence, and other projects have been created in art, dance, literature, film, and photography.

 Controversy

-Some commentators have raised concerns that the project represents cultural appropriation, comparing it to Chicago’s "CowParade" initiative, but using imagery from non-Western cultures.
+Some commentators have raised concerns that the project represents cultural appropriation.
+A panel was held at the Buddhist Temple of Chicago where various cultures and ethnicities were able to discuss opinions about the artwork.
 Johnson has stated that the Buddha images are used without religious intent.